Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement about problems is CORRECT?

-- [x] Problem prioritization involves risk assessment.
+- [x] Problem Prioritization involves risk assessment.
 - [ ] Problem analysis should focus on one of the four dimensions to achieve a fast diagnosis.
 - [ ] Problems must be resolved quickly in order to restore normal business activity.
 - [ ] Problems are not related to incidents.